investindex/Funds/README.md

 # Fund proposals

+A terminology note: when applied to a fund, the term _Global_ includes the US, while the term _International_ (abbreviated Intl) excludes the US.

 ## ETFs

 The ETF issuers with the largest total assets under management are BlackRock, Vanguard, and State Street (in decreasing order).
 The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) is a great resource for comparing and searching for ETFs.
 Three tables below show allocations using ETFs from these institutions.
 Regardless of your choice, the fees are a matter of cents annually for every $100 invested.